Direct visualization of gate-tunable flat bands in twisted double bilayer graphene

 The symmetry-broken correlated states in twisted double bilayer graphene (TDBG) can be tuned via several external knobs, including twist angle, displacement field, and carrier density.
 However, a direct, momentum-resolved characterization of how these parameters reshape the flat-band structure remains limited.
 In this study, we employ micro focused angle-resolved photoemission spectroscopy to investigate the flat-band dispersion of TDBG at a twist angle of $1.6^\circ$, systematically varying the displacement field and carrier density via electrostatic gating.
 We directly observe multiple flat moir\'e minibands near charge neutrality, including a flat remote valence band residing below the low-energy flat-band manifold.
 Furthermore, the dominant Coulomb repulsive energy over the flat-band bandwidth suggests favorable conditions for the emergence of interaction-driven correlated phenomena in TDBG.
 These findings establish that the formation and evolution of flat bands in TDBG arises from the interplay between the electron filling and the displacement field.

-\emph{Introduction.---} The discovery of superconductivity \cite{Cao2018}, correlated insulating states, and magnetic ordering \cite{scienceaaw3780,scienceabh2889} in twisted bilayer graphene (TBG) has opened new avenues for studying interaction-driven phenomena in moiré-engineered van der Waals heterostructures.
-At the \textit{magic angle} $\approx 1.09^\circ$, TBG exhibits flat bands near the Fermi level ($E_{\rm{F}}$) with a narrow bandwidth ($\sim$10 meV), leading to correlated insulating states \cite{FengWangTBG,Li2024} and unconventional superconductivity \cite{101126scienceaav1910,Park2021,101126sciadvaaw9770,PhysRevX.8.031089}.
-However, precisely controlling the twist angle to observe these phenomena remains difficult due to strong lattice relaxation effects in the vicinity of the small magic angle.
-This challenge has driven interest in alternative graphene-based systems that maintain correlated states over larger twist angles and allow for continuous electrostatic tuning of flat bands.

-One particularly promising platform for investigating flat-band physics is twisted double bilayer graphene (TDBG), formed by stacking two Bernal stacked bilayer graphene sheets with a relative twist angle.
+\emph{Introduction.---} Twisted double bilayer graphene (TDBG), composed of two Bernal-stacked bilayer graphene sheets with a relative twist angle, has emerged as a tunable platform for exploring flat band driven correlated physics without the stringent twist angle constraints of magic-angle twisted bilayer graphene (TBG)~\cite{Chen2019,PhysRevB.99.235417,liu2020tunable,Cao2020,FengWangTBG,Li2024,101126scienceaav1910,Park2021,101126sciadvaaw9770,PhysRevX.8.031089}.
 TDBG features flat bands at the Fermi level near a twist angle of $\theta \approx 1.30^\circ$ \cite{Shen2020,Lee2019}.
 An external electric field, induced via electrostatic gating, shifts the band edges of the two bilayer graphene (BG) sheets relative to each other, and induces band gaps between the narrow bands near charge neutrality.
 Within the continuum non-interacting model of TDBG, the reduced kinetic energy of electronic states in the flat-bands (via suppresion of band-width $W$) should amplify the flat-band projected Coulomb interaction ($U/W \gtrsim 1$) and lead to intriguing correlated electron phases~\cite{Chen2019,PhysRevB.99.235417}.
 However, in reality, the filled electronic states and the applied displacement field will both renormalize the band-width, making it important to characterize these bands via direct imaging of their dispersion.